 - You are being moved laterally to another job in the existing organization structure;

 - You are promoted to a higher level role;

 - Your existing job role has been changed; you have either been given added responsibilities or the scope of your current role has been reduced;

-- You, unfortunately, you have been demoted to a lower-level position in the organization.
-You need to include this possibility in your thinking even though it is unpleasant.
+- But you, unfortunately, have been demoted to a lower-level position in the organization.
+Also, you need to include this possibility in your thinking even though it is unpleasant.

 There are 3 possible outcomes in terms of how you approach the magic question.